SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

 Crenate: With rounded marginal teeth.

-Deciduous: A plant which sheds all of its leaves each year in the fall.
+Deciduous: Shedding leaves annually.
+Used to describe a plant (usually a tree) which sheds all of its leaves each year, usually in the fall.

 Dehiscent: Splitting open at maturity.

 Dentate: Toothed along the margin with the teeth pointing outward.